avinayak/avinayak.github.io/_posts/2019-12-21-clustering-unicode-glyphs.md

 ![](/uploads/chart2.png)

 This is beautiful.
-As expected,
+As expected,  The biggest cluster is Sino-Korean-Japonic characters.